DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/editing-in-popup.md

 ## Add the Popup Edit Form

-Implement a component that renders a popup form with multiple text fields and Save and Cancel buttons.
-Each text field should execute the `processValueChange` function when the `onChange` event is raised.
-The buttons should execute the `applyChanges` and `cancelChanges` functions.
+Implement the `Popup` component from the previous step.
+This component renders popup form elements: a title, multiple text fields in a grid, Save and Cancel buttons.
+When the `onChange` event is raised, each text field executes the `onChange` function passed to the `Popup` (`processValueChange` in the previous step).
+Similarly, the buttons execute the `Popup`'s `onApplyChanges` and `onCancelChanges` functions (`applyChanges` and `cancelChanges`).
+All popup form elements are components from the Material-UI framework.

 ```jsx
 const EditDialog = ({